 No More Wine, Thanks

-I wrote this piece for Perspective: The Blog.
+I originally wrote this piece for Perspective: The Blog.
 It’s a vulnerable share about my relationship with alcohol.
 Spoiler, it’s a complicated one that is forever changing.
 And after speaking to a few people recently, it seems I’m not the only one.

 I love wine but wine has decided it no longer loves me.